All Star Batman & Robin, the Boy Wonder: Continuity

 The All Star titles are self-contained story arcs existing outside of official DC Comics continuity.
 Despite sharing a label with Grant Morrison's All-Star Superman, All Star Batman & Robin exists in its own continuity unrelated to other books in the All Star imprint.

-Frank Miller has also stated that All Star Batman & Robin does exist in the same continuity as the other storylines in his Dark Knight Universe.
+Frank Miller stated that All Star Batman & Robin exists in the same continuity as the other storylines in his Dark Knight Universe.
 This consists of Miller's Batman: The Dark Knight Returns, its sequels Batman: The Dark Knight Strikes Again and The Dark Knight III: The Master Race, Batman: Year One and the Frank Miller/Todd McFarlane collaboration Spawn/Batman.
 Of these, only Year One is considered canonical to the mainstream DC Universe.
-This has been proven difficult as The Dark Knight Returns is set during the Cold War with an older Batman while All Star Batman & Robin features a younger Batman in a more modern setting, specifically 2008.
+This has been proven difficult as The Dark Knight Returns is set during the Cold War with an older Batman, while All Star Batman & Robin features a younger Batman in a more modern setting, specifically 2008.
 An additional story, titled Holy Terror, Batman!, was also to be included within the same continuity, but in 2010, Miller stated that he was no longer working on the project.
 He later clarified his statement by explaining that it would feature a new character called The Fixer rather than Batman, and not be published by DC.
-In 2007, Frank Miller's "Dark Knight Universe" was officially designated as Earth-31 within the new DC Comics Multiverse composed of 52 alternate universes.
+In 2007, Frank Miller's "Dark Knight Universe" was designated as Earth-31 within the new DC Comics Multiverse, composed of 52 alternate universes.

-Morrison has stated that they were uncertain whether their Superman and the version featured in All Star Batman & Robin are the same due to the dramatic time differences between the two books: "I don't know if it would have worked.
-For me, I guess I do see it all taking place in the same world even though they seem like very different characters.
-Frank Miller is doing Batman at the beginning of his career and I am doing Superman at the very end of his life, in the years beyond All Star Batman.
-But it could be the same character as far as I am concerned.
-That's where they may have ended up".